pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/17_text_only.md

 ![Image of the Text Only module body text online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/17_text_only_body_text_online.png)

+## Text Alignment

+There are two options:

+- **Left:**

+This aligns all text to the left.

+- **Centre:**

+This aligns all text to the centre, except for bullet points, which remain left-aligned.

 ## Colours

 The Text Only module allows you to change the background colour and text colour of the module.